-According to the U.S. Geologic Survey, 85 percent of the United States has to cope with hard water, which is water with excessive levels of calcium and magnesium.
+According to the U.S. Geologic Survey, 85% of the United States has to cope with hard water, which is water with excessive levels of calcium and magnesium.
 While hard water is not considered to be unhealthy for people to drink, it can be very unhealthy for household plumbing, cleaning processes, and water-using appliances.
 The phrase “Hard Water” came about because it was found to be very hard to clean with.
 Schedule a free water test to uncover hard water treatment options for your home.

 What do hard water scale deposits do?

-Scale also tends to form on the heating elements and heat transfer surfaces in these units, which leads to a shortened operational life and reduced efficiency.
-Reports have shown that a water heater’s useful life can be reduced by as much as 50 percent through scale build-up.
+Hard water scale deposits tend to form on the heating elements and heat transfer surfaces in these units, which leads to a shortened operational life and reduced efficiency.
+Reports have shown that a water heater’s useful life can be reduced by as much as 50 percent through hard water scale build-up.

 The squeaky clean feeling that many people correlate with cleanliness is actually the complete opposite.
 That feeling typically happens because there is still soap residue on your body that is there because of the reaction calcium and magnesium has with soap.
 With a water softener installed in your home, your skin should actually feel smooth and slippery, the way skin should naturally feel when wet.
 You’ll also notice that you require much less shampoo and soap in soft water as opposed to hard water.
 Your hair will also be free of soap residue allowing it to be more manageable.

 Why does my water smell like rotten eggs?